aac6fef/dual-n-back/update_log.md

 ## Roadmap

 ### Feature Enhancements
-- **Intelligent Difficulty Suggestions**: Proactively prompt users to increase the N-Back level when their accuracy consistently exceeds 80%.
 - **System Integration**: Automatically sync with the operating system's language and theme (dark/light) settings.
 - **Exit Functionality**: Add a convenient back/exit function to the history detail page.